-'''

 myClass(const myClass&);

-'''

 The copy constructor copies all attributes.
 A copy constructor can only be used when initializing an object (since a constructor 'constructs' a new object).
 Usually there is no need to define a copy destructor since the default one does what you need.
-There are however exceptions.